oracle/odpi/doc/src/public_functions/dpiVar.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **var** -- the variable into which data is to be copied.
+    **var** [IN] -- the variable into which data is to be copied.
 If the reference is NULL or invalid an error is returned.

-    **pos** -- the array position into which the data is to be copied.
+    **pos** [IN] -- the array position into which the data is to be copied.
 The first position is 0.
 If the array position specified exceeds the number of elements allocated in the variable, an error is returned.

-    **sourceVar** -- the variable from which is to be copied.
+    **sourceVar** [IN] -- the variable from which is to be copied.
 If the reference is NULL or invalid an error is returned.

-    **sourcePos** -- the array position from which the data is to be copied.
+    **sourcePos** [IN] -- the array position from which the data is to be copied.
 The first position is 0.
 If the array position specified exceeds the number of elements allocated in the source variable, an error is returned.

 .. function:: int dpiVar_getData(dpiVar \*var, uint32_t \*numElements, \